smatechnologies/ibm-i-agent-docs/docs/reference/lsam-programs-and-files.md

 Following is the IBM i command syntax for calling each of these three generic programs, and also a fourth recommendation for another type of test job.

 IBM i naming rules always apply.
-These are listed in this **IBM i LSAM** online help, but a brief summary is provided here.
+These are listed in this **IBM i LSAM** documentation, but a brief summary is provided here.

 - Maximum name size is 10 characters.
 - Assume all capital letters, because the operating system will change to that anyway under DB2/400.